microsoft/BotFramework-WebChat/HOOKS.md

 For example, if this value is `5000`, activities with successive within 5 seconds will not have timestamp shown.

+To control the `groupTimestamp` state, use style options.

 ## `useLanguage`

 ```js